yanningcui/A-Comparative-Analysis-of-Hillary-Clinton-and-Donald-Trump-s-Twitter-Usage/thesis_draft.md

 ### 1.2 Quantify what a document is about: Finding the most representative terms for each candidate

 Although removing stop words reduces the dimensionality of term space, it is not a very sophisticated approach to adjusting term frequency for commonly used words.
 After removing stop words, I start to analyze the most frequent terms in the two candidates' language.
 However, usually we care more about how rare a term is, not just the frequency.
 Many terms used by a candidate will also be used by his/her rival, not giving much insight into the tweet's author.
-For example, the term "win" or "Trump" is used frequently in the dataset by both candidates, but it is not helpful to distinguish them; however, there are terms that are used much less frequently, but almost exclusively by certain candidate.
+For example, the term "win" or "Trump"" is used frequently in the dataset by both candidates, but it is not helpful to distinguish them; however, there are terms that are used much less frequently, but almost exclusively by certain candidate.
 Those are the words (or groups of words) that I look for in order to analyze the differences more accurately.

 One way to measure how important a word may be is its term frequency (tf): how frequently a word occurs in a document.
 Another approach is to look at a term's inverse document frequency (idf), which decreases the weight for commonly used words and increases the weight for words that are not used very often in a collection of documents.
-We can combine these two to calculate a term's tf-idf (the two quantities multiplied together): the frequency of a term adjusted for how rarely it is used (Silge & Robinson, 2016).
+We can combine these two to calculate a term???s tf-idf (the two quantities multiplied together): the frequency of a term adjusted for how rarely it is used (Silge & Robinson, 2016).

 The idea of tf-idf is to find the most important words for the content in the group of tweets by Trump and Clinton.
 By calculating tf-idf, we attempt to find the words that are important (i.e., common) in a tweet, but not too common.
 It is meaningless to quantify the importance of different words in a single tweet, because every tweet is only 140 words in length.
 Therefore, I treat tweets from Trump (or Clinton) as a corpus.
 Then the statistic tf-idf is intended to measure how important a word is to a candidate in his or her corpus.
 The value of tf-idf increases proportionally to the frequency that a word appears in the document, but is counteracting by the frequency of that word in the corpus.
-Term Frequency - Inverse document frequency \[tf-idf\] is calculated for each word using the formula (Vijayarani, Ilamathi, & Nithya, 2015):

-**tf-idf (t, f, d) = tf (t, d) \* idf (t, d)**
+Term Frequency - Inverse document frequency \[tf-idf\] is calculated for each word using the formula (Vijayarani, Ilamathi, & Nithya, 2015): **tf-idf (t, f, d) = tf (t, d) \* idf (t, d)**

-I use this formula to calculate the most important terms (bigrams) in each candidate's tweets.
+I use this formula to calculate the most important terms (bigrams) in each candidate???s tweets.

 ``` r
 #tokenize